infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 }).catch(error => console.log("Error: ", error));
 ```

-In Photon, you create a connection like this:
+In Photon.js, you create a connection like this:

 ```ts
 import Photon from '@generated/photon'